-We have entered into employment agreements with each of our named executive officers.
-The employment agreements set forth the compensatory terms of each of our named executive officers' employment.
-For additional information regarding each named executive officer's employment agreement see "- Employment Agreements with Named Executive Officers."
+We have entered into employment agreements with each of the Management Members.
+Mr. Melby is not party to an employment agreement and instead his employment is subject to the terms of an offer letter with BankUnited.
+The employment agreements and offer letter set forth the compensatory terms of each of our named executive officers' employment.
+For additional information regarding each named executive officer's employment agreement or offer letter, see "Employment Agreements with Named Executive Officers."